 - Place half the water and all the other ingredients (apart from the agar agar) into a small blender and blend until smooth.

 - Bring the other half of the water to a simmer, sprinkle on the agar agar and simmer for 5 mins while stirring constantly.

 - Take the pan off the heat stir in the cashew mixture and pour into a dish to set.

-- Chill in the fridge for about 2 hours and it will be set.
+- Chill the vegan cheese in the fridge for about 2 hours and it will be set.

-- Enjoy within 5 days and keep in the fridge.
+- Enjoy this nut cheese within 5 days and keep in the fridge.